Serechops/Serechops-Stash/plugins/performerSceneCompare/README.md

 # Performer Scene Compare

 This script is designed to compare local performer scenes with those available on StashDB.
-Any missing scenes will be created in a separate Stash instance.
+Any missing scenes will be created in a separate, missing Stash instance.

+This plugin will not add, modify or delete anything in your main Stash instance.
+This plugin will read which performers you have tagged to be included in the comparison, get a list of all scenes of those performers from StashDB and create these missing scenes in the separate, missing Stash instance.
+Now you can easily see from that separate instance which scenes you are missing and you can filter those by site or by tags.

 ## Features

 - Compare local performer scenes with StashDB.
-- Automatically create missing scenes with studios, tags and descriptions in a separate Stash instance for performers tagged with your configured tag (by default Completionist).
+- Automatically create missing scenes with studios, tags and descriptions in a separate, missing Stash instance for performers tagged with your configured tag (by default Completionist).
 - Missing scenes can be excluded by tags e.g. for avoiding compilations.
+- Missing scenes are automatically deleted from the missing Stash instance when you add those to your main Stash.

 ## Requirements